-As mentioned, fusion graphic overlays have long been associated with screen printing.
+As mentioned, custom overlays have long been associated with screen printing.
 Given the intricacies of the work, it was rightly presumed this was the easiest method.
 Indeed, it was.
 Decades on however we now have an alternative approach.

 Technology has progressed to a point at which digitally printed fusion graphics are no longer a novelty.
 Rather they will soon become the future.